COVID-19 pandemic in Hawaii: Safe Travels

 October 15, 2020: Hawaii initiated its "Safe Travels" program, allowing visitors to avoid quarantine by presenting a negative nucleic acid amplification test (NAAT) from a qualified lab.

 December 6, 2020: In an effort to boost the tourist industry, Hawaii offered free round-trip transportation to out-of-state remote workers who wished to temporarily relocate.
 Fifty qualified people were to be provided with lodging at Oahu hotels.
 The "Movers and Shakers" were required to contribute to local nonprofit partners.

 December 17, 2020: In accordance with CDC guidance, Ige signed an emergency proclamation that lowered the travel quarantine period from 2 weeks to 10 days.

 June 15, 2021: A quarantine exemption began for persons who had received at least one COVID-19 vaccination shot in Hawaii.

 July 8, 2021: The quarantine exemption extended to all domestic trans-Pacific travelers who had received at least one COVID-19 vaccination shot.

 August 23, 2021: Once 70% of Hawaii's population had been vaccinated for COVID-19, the Safe Travels program would likely have been cancelled with September 2021 the expected date for the ending of the Safe Travels program.
 However, that would not occur.
 According to Tutu Man Kawaikapu Hewett, nearly 900,000 visitors were coming to Hawaii each month during the summer of 2021.
 Mufi Hannemann, president and CEO of the Hawaii Lodging and Tourism Association, stated that bookings for Hawaii after Labor Day would be lower than the very strong 2021 summer levels.
 During late July and continuing through August, a rapid spread of the Delta variant of COVID-19 occurred in the state.
-The daily positive COVID-19 counts for the state were between 29 and 114 from late January 2021 through the end of the second week of July after which daily positive COVID-19 counts for the state increased significantly resulting in between 346 and 1,167 daily positive COVID-19 counts for the state during the second and third weeks of August 2021.
+The daily positive COVID-19 counts for the state were between 29 and 114 from late January 2021 through the end of the second week of July.
+Then, daily positive COVID-19 counts for the state increased significantly, resulting in between 346 and 1,167 daily positive COVID-19 counts for the state during the second and third weeks of August 2021.
 During July 2021, 14% of the positive COVID-19 cases were related to travel and only 1% were from nonresident travelers.
 Following the August 22, 2021, record number of 893 one day positive COVID-19 cases and the record number of 392 hospitalizations due to COVID-19, both Lt Governor Green and Governor Ige announced that the Safe Travels program would remain through the end of 2021.
 The previous record of 318 hospitalizations due to COVID-19 had occurred in 2020.